pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 If you want to use this yourself you should edit api_key and api_secret to your bybit api key and secret.

+It trains on 3 months and data and should be updated every once in a while with Kaggle data, I aim to update it every 3 months.

 ---

 ## 🚀 Features